computablelabs/compas/README.md

 Done correctly, `echo $public_key` and `$echo $private_key` will show the proper values.

 ### Fire it up
-From the root of the repository (/compas/):
+From the root of the repository run the app with:

     python compas.py

+_Note that you should start the App in the same terminal you exported your keys_

 ## Asciimatics
 Their docs on [User Interfaces](https://asciimatics.readthedocs.io/en/stable/widgets.html) has some handy information